 - Our general partner is Kestrel Heat, LLC, a Delaware limited liability company ("Kestrel Heat" or the "general partner").
-The Board of Directors of Kestrel Heat is appointed by its sole member, Kestrel Energy Partners, LLC, a Delaware limited liability company ("Kestrel"). - Our operations are conducted through Petro Holdings, Inc., a Minnesota corporation that is a wholly owned subsidiary of Star Acquisitions, Inc., and its subsidiaries. - Star Gas Finance Company is our 100% owned subsidiary.
-Star Gas Finance Company serves as the co-issuer, jointly and severally with us, of our \$125.0 million principal amount of 8.875% Senior Notes, which are due in December 2017, that we sometimes refer to in this Report as the notes or the senior notes.
-We are dependent on distributions, including inter-company dividends and interest payments, from our subsidiaries to service our debt obligations.
-The distributions from our subsidiaries are not guaranteed and are subject to certain loan restrictions.
-Star Gas Finance Company has nominal assets and conducts no business operations.
-(See Note 11 of the Notes to the Consolidated Financial Statements-Long-Term Debt and Bank Facility Borrowings)
+The Board of Directors of Kestrel Heat is appointed by its sole member, Kestrel Energy Partners, LLC, a Delaware limited liability company ("Kestrel"). - Our operations are conducted through Petro Holdings, Inc., a Minnesota corporation that is a wholly owned subsidiary of Star Acquisitions, Inc., and its subsidiaries. - Petroleum Heat and Power Co., Inc. ("PH&P") is a 100% owned subsidiary of the Partnership.
+PH&P is the borrower and the Partnership is a guarantor of the third amended and restated credit agreement's \$100 million five-year senior secured term loan and the \$300 million (\$450 million during the heating season of December through April of each year) revolving credit facility, both due July 30, 2020.
+(See Note 11 of the Notes to the Consolidated Financial Statements Long-Term Debt and Bank Facility Borrowings)